wp-plugins/admin-menu-tree-page-view/readme.txt

 3. You can expand/collapse sub-pages.
 Keeps the meny compact, but gives you the option to instantly dig deep down the page hierarchy.

 == Changelog ==

+= 1.2 =
+- Tree now always opens up when editing a page, so you will always see the page you're ediiting.
+- When searching, the parents of a page with a match is opened, so search hits will always be visible.
+- When searching and no pages found, show text "no pages found".
+- CSS changes for upcoming admin area CSS changes in WordPress (may look wierd on current/older versions of WordPress...)
+- Some preparing for using nestedSortable to order the pages

 = 1.1 =
 - Children count was sometines wrong.